hetzneronline/community-content/tutorials/real-time-apps-with-go-and-reactjs_part1.md

 -   Part 3: Building a Basic UI with ReactJS (not yet released)

--   Part 4: Visualizing Real-time Data with React (not yet released)
+-   Part 4: Visualizing Real-time Data with ReactJS (not yet released)

--   Part 5: Continuous Integration and Deployment Setup (not yet released)
+-   Part 5: CI/CD Setup for Go & ReactJS Applications with Docker (not yet released)

 At Reviewing the Tutorial with a Colleague @schaeferthomas he stated that "real-time" can be understood in different ways.
 For this Tutorial i use it in the Context of Public Networking Applications using the Definition of Oxford English: